 Precautions and Contraindications

-According to B.K.S Iyengar, persons with weak heart should not try this one.
-Even for the normal persons, they should not perform this pose for longer duration.
+According to B.K.S Iyengar, people with weak hearts should not try this one.
+Even normal persons should not perform this pose for a longer duration.

 The practice of following poses will help to master this yoga pose.

 First, assume a standing position with feet 3 to 4 inches apart.
 Take a couple of deep breaths.

 Raise both arms over the head.
 Inhale and stretch your left leg behind.
 Adjust the height of the body to a lunge position.
 Keep the hip level below the level of the right knee.

 Fix the gaze on palms.
 Breath normally.
 This is the final position.
 Keep the pose as long as it is comfortable.

 Release the position and repeat above the steps with the right leg behind.

 A beginner may retain Step 3 for one minute, Over time, it may extend for a duration of up to three to five minutes.

 If the practitioner performs the three variations one after another, there is no requirement for follow-up poses.
 In this case, one may consider one of the following poses as the follow-up pose.